loomio/loomio-docs/guides/src/board_processes/index.md

 **Board work process:**
 * follow up and talk to directors about actions
 * ensure the focus of the meeting is about the most important things
-* documents and materials
+* documents, materials and board papers
-* actions from previous meeting
+* progress of actions from previous meeting
 * notify directors and send board papers
 * agree a date/time for the next meeting